top of page

 • AI Ethical Agents - AI Agents with moral capacity and full culpability

 In theory, machines have a measure of agency to the degree they interact in the world.
-In the classical sense, machines may adapt to their environment based on pre-defined rules.
-However, when it comes to AI Machines the ability to adapt is enhanced by machine learning.
+Machines can be designed to adapt to their environment based on pre-defined rules.
+However, when it comes to AI Machines the rules themselves can adapt.

 Perhaps, this is what is meant by autonomous AI.
-These are AI machines that no longer act on behalf of its creator, but instead acts on its own towards some unknown goal, perhaps even to itself.
-No wonder this is creating significant angst in the population.
-We have created an open-loop system with the capacity to act in the world and to decide but lacking moral capabilities.
+These are AI machines that no longer act on behalf of its creator, but instead act on its own towards some unknown goal.
+No wonder this is creating significant angst in the population-at-large.
+We have created an open-loop system with the capacity to act in the world and to decide but lacking moral capacities.

-AI Agency is a source of significant risk.
-Some of the categories discussed are currently possible and others are still in our future.
-Nonetheless, guidelines and guardrails can and should be developed to properly regulate AI Agency proportionate to the level of risk.
+Some of the risk factors already exist and others are still in our future.
+Nonetheless, guidelines and guardrails should be developed to properly regulate AI proportionate to the level of risk it present.

 bottom of page